 Map and Government Information Library, Sub-Basement of the Main Library

 The GIS Lab provides hardware and software for use of geographic information systems (GIS) and geospatial information.
 Software includes ArcGIS 10.2, Adobe Creative Cloud, and Microsoft Office.

 McBay Science Library, Room 381

-The Makerspace offers 3D printers, Virtual Reality, a laser cutter, vinyl cutter, circuitry items including Arduino microcontrollers, Raspberry Pi single-board mini-computers, and soldering irons.
-Items are available for educational, non-commercial uses to all current University of Georgia students, faculty, and staff.
-For tours and to discuss integrating Makerspace technologies into courses, classwork, and research, please contact Andrew Johnson, Emerging Technologies Librarian.
+The Science Library Makerspace offers 3D printers, a laser cutter, a vinyl cutter, Virtual Reality headsets, Arduino microcontrollers, Raspberry Pi single-board mini-computers, and soldering irons.
+Instructional workshops are open to all current University of Georgia students, faculty, and staff with a valid UGA ID.
+To discuss integrating Makerspace technologies into courses, classwork, and research, please contact Andrew Johnson, Emerging Technologies Librarian.

 Basement, Main Library